 - 1. School buses designed for transporting students with special transportation needs shall comply with these specifications and with FMVSS applicable to their GVWR category. - 2.
-Any school bus to be used for the transportation of students who utilize a wheelchair or other mobile positioning device, or who require life support equipment which prohibits use of the regular service entrance, shall be equipped with a power lift, unless a ramp is needed for unusual circumstances related to passenger needs. - 3.
-School buses used to transport students who utilize wheelchairs or other mobile positioning devices shall meet either item A or B below. - a.
-Type C and D buses with wheelchair positions mounted forward of the rear axle shall have a 30-inch aisle to both front entrance and rear emergency exit door. - b.
-Type C and D buses equipped with a rear-mounted wheelchair lift, and wheelchair seating positions in the rear shall have air-ride suspension on the rear.
-School buses using this configuration must employ 3-2 (39"-30") seating to allow access to the front door exit in case of emergency.
+Any school bus to be used for the transportation of students who utilize a wheelchair or other mobile positioning device, or who require life support equipment which prohibits use of the regular service entrance, shall be equipped with a power lift, unless a ramp is needed for unusual circumstances related to passenger needs.

+- 3. School buses used to transport students who utilize wheelchairs or other mobile positioning devices shall have a 30 inch aisle throughout the bus.
+Type A school buses 14,500 lbs.
+GVWR and below are exempt from this requirement. - a.
+Type C and D buses equipped with a wheelchair lift, and wheelchair seating positions shall have air-ride suspension on the rear. - b.
+All school buses equipped with a power lift shall provide a minimum 30" pathway leading from any wheelchair position to at least one 30" wide emergency exit door. - c.
+Special needs school buses must have a minimum of 21" aisle, (39"-30") seating in all areas that do not require a 30" aisle.